Kamakhya Prasad Tasa

-Kamakhya Prasad Tasa is an Indian politician.
-He is currently Member of parliament in Rajya Sabha since 14 June 2019.
-He was member of parliament to the 16th Lok Sabha from Jorhat (Lok Sabha constituency), Assam.
-He won the 2014 Indian general election being a Bharatiya Janata Party candidate.
-He served as the State Vice President of the Bharatiya Janata Party (BJP) in Assam, India from the year 2013 to 2017.
-He was born on 15 October 1975.
+Kamakhya Prasad Tasa (born 1 June 1975) is an Indian politician.
+He is currently member of parliament in Rajya Sabha representing Assam since 14 June 2019 and the National Secretary of Bharatiya Janata Party (BJP) since 2023.
+He was also a Member of Parliament, Lok Sabha from Jorhat being a BJP candidate from 2014 to 2019 and the State Vice President of the BJP in Assam from 2013 to 2017.
 Kamakhya Prasad Tasa is seen as a formidable leader with a strong and substantial following base.
-He is credited with BJP's growing influence in various caste groups who have settled in Assam over the state, having arrived in the quest of jobs in the state's tea gardens to mention specifically.
+He is credited with BJP's growing influence in various caste groups who have settled all over Assam, specially those having arrived in the quest of jobs in the state's tea gardens.
 His role as a party leader is pivotal for the success of Bharatiya Janata Party (BJP) in the whole North-Eastern Part of India along with the convener of North-East Democratic Alliance (NEDA) Dr. Himanta Biswa Sarma who is the current Chief Minister of Assam.

 Early life

-Kamakhya Prasad Tasa belonging to the hard working community of Tea Tribes of Assam was born to Late Dewaram Tasa in Hattigarh Tea Estate, Jorhat, Assam.
-His talents and leadership quality was notable in the community since his childhood days.
-He always dreamt high and worked to achieve a dignified position capable to address the miseries of the people of his community, working as tea garden workers.
-He is one of the earliest achievers in the field of education to obtain a master's degree in his community.
-He received M A degree in Political Science from J B College in Jorhat, Assam under Dibrugarh University.
+Kamakhya Prasad Tasa belonging to the community of Tea Tribes of Assam was born to Dewaram Tasa at Hattigarh Tea Estate, Jorhat, Assam.
+He received an M.A. degree in political science from Jagannath Barooah College, Jorhat, Assam under Dibrugarh University.